Botox Compensation Claims

-To speak to us about making a claim, call 0808 252 3134 and we’ll be happy to discuss your circumstances and options with you.
-Alternatively, you can arrange for us to call you back by leaving your details on via the online contact form on this page.
+To speak to us about making a claim, call 0800 634 0285 and we’ll be happy to discuss your circumstances and options with you.
+Alternatively, you can arrange for us to call you back by leaving your details via the online contact form below.

 About Botox injections

 Botulinum Toxin Type A is a protein contained in drugs that are used primarily to reduce the appearance of certain types of wrinkles.
 While it is available in generic versions, it is perhaps best known by the original brand name of the drug: Botox.

 Used to temporarily improve the appearance of frown lines between eyebrows, it works by stopping muscle contraction in the muscle that it is injected into.
 Botox can be injected into areas of the face to smooth out fine lines and wrinkles and reduce frown lines, which normally start to appear when people hit middle-age.

 While it is best known as an anti-wrinkle treatment, it can also be used for other medical conditions like excess sweating, leaky bladders and migraines.

 While wrinkles are part of the natural ageing process, Botox has become incredibly popular in recent years for people who are trying to achieve a younger-looking complexion and who wish to avoid invasive surgery, such as a facelift.

 Its popularity is such that the global Botox market is forecast to reach £1.8 billion by 2018, while the UK market is already worth more than £18 million a year.